A collection of illustrated faces inside the Kids Helpline speech bubble showing different emotions.

 Mental health resources

-If you're struggling with mental health issues like anxiety, depression, post traumatic stress disorder, these resources will help improve your wellbeing.
+If you're struggling with mental health issues like anxiety, depression, or post-traumatic stress disorder, these resources will help improve your wellbeing.

 Want to share your experiences with other young people who are going through challenges ✨just like you✨?